Yubico/yubikit-ios/README.md

-# Yubico Mobile iOS SDK - YubiKit 2.0.0 RC1
+# Yubico Mobile iOS SDK - YubiKit 2.0.0

-- **This is a prerelease version of YubiKit.
-Some of the specifications and APIs may change in the final release.
-It's recommended to use this documentation and library for prototyping and not for a public release.**
-- **Publishing an application which communicates with an external accessory, such as the YubiKey 5Ci, requires some additional steps before submitting it for an AppStore review.
+**Publishing an application which communicates with an external accessory, such as the YubiKey 5Ci, requires some additional steps before submitting it for an AppStore review.
 For more details read the [Publishing on AppStore](#appstore_publishing) section.**

 ---